 There is not much noticeable difference in vehicle performance during cold weather.
 The same holds true for the opposite situation during extreme summer heat when using air conditioning.

-Further reading can be found here in an American Automobile Association study, AAA ELECTRIC VEHICLE RANGE TESTING, https://www.aaa.com/AAA/common/AAR/files/AAA-Electric-Vehicle-Range-Testing-Report.pdf, © 2019 American Automobile Association, Inc.
+Further reading can be found here in an American Automobile Association study, AAA ELECTRIC VEHICLE RANGE TESTING, https://www.aaa.com/AAA/common/AAR/files/AAA-Electric-Vehicle-Range-Testing-Report.pdf, © 2019 American Automobile Association, Inc. and

 Many EVs have on board mapping software available to find the nearest charging station.
 Two of the most popular networks that list public charging stations are: